 Built in the 16th century from the honey coloured local stone this old coaching inn still retains its original historical character and charm.
 Thomas Hardy mentions it as 'The Sow & Acorn' in 'Tess of the d'Urbervilles' and the interior, with its old beams, low ceilings, oak panelling, flagstone floors and roaring open fires is little changed from his era.

-Run by the enthusiastic and experienced management team of Jack and Alex Mackenzie, it’s that increasingly rare thing – a traditional village pub full of life, laughter and good company, but with an award-winning Restaurant that’s a star attraction in its own right.
+Run by the enthusiastic and experienced management team of Natalie Read and Richard Legg, it’s that increasingly rare thing – a traditional village pub full of life, laughter and good company, but with an award-winning Restaurant that’s a star attraction in its own right.

-Once you’ve eaten here you won’t be surprised to learn the Acorn Inn was awarded Gold Winner of the Dorset Tourism Awards, Tourism Pub of the Year 2014!
+Once you’ve eaten here you won’t be surprised to learn the Acorn Inn was awarded Gold Winner of Taste of the West 2017!